 On the front

-The traffic light system for ‘front of pack’ labeling, while still voluntary, has been around for a while now and is an easy way to check at a glance how healthy a food is.
+The traffic light system for ‘front of pack’ labelling, while still voluntary, has been around for a while now and is an easy way to check at a glance how healthy a food is.
 The labels show how many calories are in the food or drink and are also colour coded to show whether the food is low (green), medium (amber) or high (red) in fat, saturated fat, sugar and salt.
 The information on the front of the pack also tells you how the portion of the food contributes to the Reference Intake (RI) of an adult.
 Try to choose foods with more greens and ambers and fewer reds.
 And, if the traffic lights aren’t available, check the ‘per 100g’ column on the ‘back of pack’ nutritional label.

 Why aren’t carbs included on the ‘front of pack’ label?

 The ‘front of pack’ labelling is voluntary and only an addition to the ‘back of pack’ labelling, which is mandatory.
 Diabetes UK and other organisations campaigned for supermarkets and food manufacturers to have clear consistent information on the front of pre-packaged food.
 The objective of this campaign was to make it easier for people to make informed choices based on how healthy a particular food is.